josephtung/jpegoptim-optipng-recursive/readme.md

-# Recursive jpegoptim /  Optipng Script
+# Recursive jpegoptim / optipng Script

 A simple script that allows jpegoptim and optipng to run recursively on your server.

-Originally forked from StephenPunwasi/jpegoptim-recursive

 ## How To Use
 Place in the server directory you would like to start the optimization.